vufind-org/learning-vufind-book/source/installv.rst

    vagrant up

-When you are completely finished with the machine and no longer wish to use it, you can free up disk space by completely destroying it.
+When you are completely finished with the machine and no longer wish to use it, you can free up disk space by completely destroying it:

 .. code-block:: console